AmiiThinks/AlphaEx/README.md

 echo $SLURM_ARRAY_TASK_ID
 ```

+#### Optional arguments

+Submitter takes an optional argument for the configuration file.
+If the user wants to provide this argument then refer to it in the submission script like this `${CONFIG_FILE}`.

 In this simple example, each job outputs its array job id.
 This id will be assigned by submitter automatically.
 The output will be written to `test/output/submit_<SLURM_ARRAY_TASK_ID>.txt`.